Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/final.md

 ![Picture](final-out.png)

-Let's make a library out of it and use it from another file in the next section.
+Let's make a library out of it, and use it from another file in the next section.